LiaScript/docs/README.md

 #### Animations to Playback

                                --{{0}}--
-Since we are using the double braces notation for playback elements, this can also be used in combination with animations.
-Simply by adding an appearance number, or an appearance and disappearance number.
+Since we are utilizing the double braces notation for playback elements, this can also be combined with animations by adding appearance and disappearance numbers.
 Depending on the current state of the animation, this will result in different sentences.

 ```Markdown